tannerbroberts/tannerbroberts.github.io/README.md

     State:
         1) Derrive what I can from the minimum amount of state possible
         2) absolutely no prop drilling!!!
 Okay, not really, but I really like context, so there's that.
+        3) Prop drilling for components inside of a map function just cause that's easier than thinking about the alternatives